jhaldas/Sitemap-Compare/README.md

 ```

 ### Editing the code
-This section will explain what you need to change in your code in order to run your IFTTT event through the Python script.
+You will need to go into the config.py file and change the variables.
+All of the variables have comments next to them explaining what they are used for.

+#### For the key variable:
+In order to get your key, on IFTTT, you will need to go to My Applets -> Services -> Webhooks -> Settings -> URL: https://maker.ifttt.com/use/ThisIsYourKey

+Only copy the area where I have labled ThisIsYourKey and paste it into the KEY variable in config.py